wshi83/MedAgentGym/README.md

 ### Build Docker Container
-As our dataset is based on the docker environment for isolated coding and execution.
-Thus, you need to build the docker container first.
-Please run the following command:
+Since our dataset relies on a Docker environment for isolated coding and execution, you may first build the Docker container.
+Please execute the following command:
 ```bash
 docker buildx build -t ehr_gym:latest .
 ```
-or directly run the command we have prepared:
+Alternatively, you can run the prepared script directly:
 ```bash
 bash build_docker.sh
 ```

 ### Run Experiment
-Please prepare the experiment scripts in the `entrypoint.sh` file.
-For example if we wnat to run the experiments on biocoder task and test the performance of gpt-4.1-mini.
-We can run the following command for 5-thread parallel running:
+Prepare your experiment commands in the `entrypoint.sh` file.
+For instance, to run experiments on the Biocoder task using the GPT-4.1-mini model, execute the following command for parallel execution with 5 threads:
 ```bash
 python3 /home/main.py --config /home/configs/gpt_4_1_mini/exp-gpt_4_1_mini-biocoder.yaml --async_run --parallel_backend joblib --n_jobs 5
 ```